 The RREF echelon form is the method used by Gauss-Jordan to get the solution of linear equations, to avoid the back substitution method.

-Step 1:Create row echelon form by using row operations.
+Step 1:Create a RE form by using row operations.

 Step 2: Use the leading term in the third row to create a zero for the elements above it.

 Step 3:Use the leading term in the second row to create a zero for the element above it.

 Based on these operations, the values of the fourth column will be changed, and at the end, we can get the value of the unknowns directly.